Now that you have reached your 60s, here are some recommendations to help you prevent health conditions that are more common at this age.

 You should enjoy a wide variety of nutritious foods every day, including fruit and vegetables, grains, lean meats, poultry and fish, as well as milk, yoghurt and cheese.
 Limit foods containing saturated fat, added salt and sugar, and alcohol.

-Drink 2 standard drinks or less per day, and no more than 4 alcoholic drinks on any one occasion.
+Drink no more than 10 standard drinks a week and no more than 4 standard drinks on any one day.

 When you are older you have an increased risk of harm from drinking alcohol.
 If you have a condition that can get worse with alcohol, your doctor may advise you not to drink.